Jey999/SQL/README.md

 ## DQL
 SELECT  - Is a statement that returns a result set of records from one or more tables

-COUNT() - is an aggregate function that returns the number of items found in a set.

 WHERE   - Is used to filter data

 OR      - Is used to select either condition 1 or 2